Chia-Network/clvm/README.md

 ### CLVMObject Class

-Below we see the CLVMObject class in [CLVMObject.py](https://github.com/b0mTrady/clvm/blob/develop/clvm/CLVMObject.py) and the extensive use of the [typing library](https://docs.python.org/3/library/typing.html) for type hints.
+Below we see the CLVMObject class in [CLVMObject.py](https://github.com/b0mTrady/clvm/blob/develop/clvm/CLVMObject.py) which makes extensive use of the [typing library](https://docs.python.org/3/library/typing.html) for type hints.

 ```python